oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The JavaScript application can inform the token-mediating backend of the desired scopes when it checks for the active session (Step A/I).
 It is up to the token-mediating backend to decide if previously obtained access tokens fall within the desired scope criteria.

 It should be noted that this access token caching mechanism at the token-mediating backend can cause scope elevation risks when applied indiscriminately.
-If the cached access token features a superset of the scopes requested by the frontend, the token-mediating backend SHOULD NOT return it to the frontend; instead it SHOULD use the refresh token to request an access token with the smaller set of scopes from the authorization server.
+If the cached access token features a superset of the scopes requested by the frontend, the token-mediating backend SHOULD NOT return it to the frontend; instead, it SHOULD use the refresh token to request an access token with the smaller set of scopes from the authorization server.
 Note that support of such an access token downscoping mechanism is at the discretion of the authorization server.

 The token-mediating backend can use a similar mechanism to downscoping when relying on {{RFC8707}} to obtain access token for a specific resource server.